 Parque Maria Luisa and Plaza de España

 Parque María Luisa is one of the most beautiful inner-city parks in Spain.
 Walking distance from the centre of Seville, the city park is a lovely reprieve from the city.

 Formerly the private gardens of the Palace of San Telmo, the gardens were donated to the public in 1893 by the Duchess of Montpellier.
 To facilitate the 1929 Ibero-American Exhibition World’s Fair, the gardens underwent a massive redesign with the addition of the stunning Plaza de España on the edge of the gardens.

-Wander Parque María Luisa’s beautiful tree-lined boulevards amongst the park’s monuments and pavilions.
+Wander Parque María Luisa’s beautiful tree-lined boulevards to explore the park’s monuments and pavilions.

 Enjoy a picnic in the stunning gardens, take a horse-drawn carriage ride, hire bicycles or a cyclo bike for two, four or six.
 You can even take a rowboat around the Plaza de España canal.

 Plaza de España really is the jewel in the park’s crown.
 You’ll see why the grand plaza has featured in scenes from Lawrence of Arabia, Star Wars, and, Game of Thrones.

 Visiting Parque María Luisa & Plaza de España

 Entry: Free for both Maria Luisa Park and Plaza de España.

 Bike hire in the park varies.
 Expect to pay – €10 / 2 hr bicycle hire | €8 / 1 hr tandem bike | €10 / 2 person covered cyclo up to €48 / 6 person covered cyclo.